PrettyFloralBonnet/javascript-notes/Objects/object-keys-values-entries.md

 Object.values(obj)  // returns an array of values Object.entries(obj)  // returns an array of [key, value] pairs
 ```
 Note that for a plain object, the call syntax is `Object. keys(obj)` (and not `obj.keys()`).
-Since plain objects are a base for all comples structures in JavaScript, we could have custom objects that overload some of these methods, but we should still be able to call the base method on them.
+Since plain objects are a base for all complex structures in JavaScript, we could have custom objects that overload some of these methods, but we should still be able to call the base method on them.

 Additionally, `Object.*` methods return an `Array`.
 Their implementations return iterables.